craftcms/cms/docs/templating/craft.session.md

 # `craft.session`

-{intro} You can get info about the active HTTP session with `craft.session`.
+You can get info about the active HTTP session with `craft.session`.

 ## Properties